Foster carer fees

 • 98 per cent believe that foster carers should be paid.

 While more recent statistics from our State of the Nation 2021 survey found that just under 40 per cent of foster carers in the UK are still not receiving a fee.
+This survey also found that 61 per cent of foster carers who responded do not combine fostering with other work.

-The importance of pay
+The importance of fees

 We believe that:

-• In the longer term fostering fees should be paid on a par with residential workers in children’s homes.
+• In the longer term, fostering fees should be paid on a par with residential workers in children’s homes.

-• Decisions about foster carers undertaking work in addition to fostering must reflect individual circumstances and must give priority to the needs of the fostered child.
+• Decisions about foster carers undertaking work in addition to fostering must reflect individual circumstances and must give priority to the needs of the child.
 See our policy on combining fostering and other work for more detail.

 • Any changes made to fee payment schemes at local level should not result in individual foster carers being worse off.